GBprogress/telex-desktop-notifications-/SystemArchitecture.md

 3. Desktop client listens for events.
 4. When received, it triggers a desktop alert and sound.
 5. If offline, the message is queued and delivered later.
+WebSockets ensure near-zero latency for message delivery.

+## Technical feasibility
+Electron provides cross-platform support (Windows, macOS, Linux).

+Offline queueing handled by local storage or cache ensures reliability.

+The architecture scales easily with microservices and message brokers (like RabbitMQ or Kafka) if needed.

 ## 🧬 Data Flow Example
 ```json